barmoshe/data-processing-service/readme.md

   ```

 - **Notes:**
-  This worker processes the TypeScript activity (`TypeScriptToUppercaseActivity`) and polls the `typescript-task-queue`.
+  This worker processes the TypeScript activity (`TypeScriptToUppercaseActivity` from the `activities` folder) and polls the `typescript-task-queue`.

 ---